• Skip to primary navigation

 Once you find that perfect balance for the weight – lift at this amount for the first two weeks.
 At that point, try bumping up the weight about 10 lbs.
 You should be able to complete all 5 sets with the added weight at this point.
 If not, jump down 5 lbs until you can move up in weight again.

 You should only be performing this workout three times a week (usually Mon, Wed, Fri) so you can have a full day of rest in between to properly recover.
-You should also be aiming to do three exercises per workout (usually compound exercises like squats, bench press, overhead press, barbell rows, and deadlifts).
+You should also be aiming to do three exercises per workout (usually compound exercises like squats, the barbell bench press, the overhead press, bent over barbell rows, and deadlifts).
 But if you want, you can add supplement workouts with fewer sets to really focus in on a certain muscle area.

 A quick note about rest times: you normally want to have your rest between sets at about 1.5 to 3 minutes – depending how much you are struggling to complete the 5 sets.
 It’s very important to get the right amount of rest so you can complete them in full.